jsa-aerial/hanami/README.md

 ## Picture Frames

 Picture frames are simply a way to automatically encase your visualizations with 'meta' level instrumentation and / or arbitrary annotations.
 They are composed of four individual parts corresponding to the top, bottom, left, and right quadrants.
-Picture frames (or simply frames) are specified by in the `usermeta` data of a specification.
+Picture frames (or simply frames) are specified in the `usermeta` data of a specification via the `:frame` key.
 By default Hanami uses the substitution key `:USERDATA` for this.
 So, the format is:

 ```Clojure
 {...